rulyotano/mimacom_react_task/README.md

 > - PATCH /grocery/:id: update the item stock
 > - GET /grocery?favorite=1: get the list of favorite items

-# view the result
+# View the result
-The latest version is published at [this azure link](https://mimacom-shop.azurewebsites.net/)
+Run in local: Go to repo's main directory and run `docker compose up` The latest version is published at [mimacom-challenge.rulyotano.com](https://mimacom-challenge.rulyotano.com)